camptocamp/tag-publish/README.md

 ## New version

+To create a new version you should create a Git tag with the version number.

+## New stabilization branch

 To create a new minor version you just should run `tag-publish-new --version=<version>`.

 This will create the stabilization branch and will create a new pull request to update